-However, these effects are not always consistent as noted by several studies reporting conflicting results.
+However, these effects are not always consistent, as some studies report conflicting results.
 McCloskey et al. observed that muscle exertion perceived in vibrated muscles is underestimated \cite{mccloskey1974estimation}.
-They mentioned that participants do not consider the force from TVR induced by the tendon vibration as additional force input; thus, TVR resulted in reducing the sense of effort.
+They suggested that participants do not consider the force from TVR as additional force input; thus, TVR resulted in reducing the sense of effort.
 Moreover, the effects vary depending on the context, such as with tasks or questionnaires \cite{mccloskey1973differences, monjo2018sensory}.
-Furthermore, as motion and force sensation are closely related, the difficulty involved in using tendon vibration to induce motion illusion implies that to induce force perception.
+Furthermore, as motion and force perception are closely related, the difficulty involved in using tendon vibration to control motion illusion implies that controlling force perception may also be challenging.